ESMValGroup/ESMValTool_Tutorial/_episodes/11-dask-configuration.md

 > ## On using ``max_parallel_tasks``
 >
 > In the config-user.yml file, there is a setting called ``max_parallel_tasks``.
-> Any variable or diagnostic script in the recipe is considered a 'task' in this
+> Any variable to be processed or diagnostic script to be run in the recipe is
-> context and this is set to a value larger than 1, these will be
+> considered a 'task'.
+When ``max_parallel_tasks`` is set to a value larger
-> processed in parallel on the computer running the ``esmvaltool`` command.
+> than 1, these tasks will be processed in parallel on the computer running the
+> ``esmvaltool`` command.
 >
 > With the Dask Distributed scheduler, all the tasks running in parallel
 > can use the same workers, but with the default scheduler each task will